hafees/riverpod_infinite_scroll/README.md

 ## Additional information

 You can check out the package and check the example folder for a movie listing app that fetches data using TMDB API.
 I have provided examples for ListView, SliverLists, GridView, query parameters, implementing pull-to-refresh functionality with CustomScrollView, etc.

+## Limitations

+I have tested the package with Riverpod AsyncNotifiers - both keepAlive and autodisposed.
+However, if you need to accept parameters in your build method, you should do some workarounds.
+Hopefully, this can be fixed in future versions (Might need to get some information from the Riverpod author).

+For the time being, you can either alter your logic to use the query filter instead of accepting parameters in build() or you can use  another mixin - [PaginatedDataMixinGeneric] in your provide and override the necessary methods.